 A well-written message should be brief and direct.
 Avoid confusion and complexity and make certain that each message communicates one important point.

 Messages are not the place to throw in everything and the kitchen sink because you believe there is SO much that is important about your company.
 I’m quite sure there is, but messages sum up the unique characteristics and convey just the critical aspects of the differentiator.
 Each makes one point, not 12.

 To help keep yourself on track in drafting your messages, keep them to between 30 and 50 words each.
 You should also think of your messages as being intended for an internal audience.
 Each message is a guiding principle to build the rest of your content.
 While messages are not likely to be used in content verbatim, they should be seen as the foundation of the content — ideas that you should be circling back to consistently.

 As an example, let’s look at the both wildly successful and fictitious company, “Consultants & Product Developers” (C&PD).

-As an example, the fictitious engineering company with the catchy name, “Consultants & Product Developers” (C&PD), might have messages in its content plan that look like the ones below.
-Note how each shows what makes the company unique or explains how it might be different from other firms that do exactly what C&PD does.
+C&PD might have messages in its content plan that look like the ones below.
+Note how each shows what makes the company unique or explains how it might be different from other firms that do exactly what C&PD does:

 - C&PD’s process for product development is unique.
-C&PD approaches product development and design differently from most engineering firms in that they begin with the most vexing, difficult problems facing a project.
-This allows the company to create the best and most innovative solution for each client.
+C&PD approaches product development and design differently from other engineering firms because we start with the most difficult problems facing a project, allowing us to create the best and most innovative solution for each client.